 There is a direct correlation between the engagement levels of employees, and the amount a business invests in development.
 Whether it’s skills training, management and leadership training or a clear route of progression through the business, providing your employees with the opportunity to develop and grow can dramatically increase loyalty, trust and overall engagement.

 Recognition has been shown to be a crucial factor in employee engagement, and one of the best ways to ensure an employee feels recognised and valued is to publicly celebrate their achievements.
-Anytime an employee hits or exceeds a target, achieves a new qualification or performs particularly well, the achievement should be celebrated via a reward or announcement, and this can be made both to clients and the rest of the team.
+Anytime an employee hits or exceeds a target, achieves a new qualification or performs particularly well, the achievement should be celebrated via a reward like personalized challenge coin, cash bonus or announcement, and this can be made both to clients and the rest of the team.